The Co-Lab provides micro-interns that help organizations spin-up new projects quickly while helping students learn how to innovate.

 Previous to his work at the SBDC, Adam worked within the University of Alaska system to commercialize intellectual property.
 Through this work, he helped the university by developing a research foundation and assisting inventors with patenting, licensing, and creating startup companies.

 Adam earned his juris doctor from Duquesne University and a bachelor's degree from Penn State University.
-He will be joining OSU-Cascades from Fairbanks, Alaska.
+He joined OSU-Cascades from Fairbanks, Alaska.

 When not collaborating on Hackathons, facilitating Startup weekends, or advising startup companies, Adam likes spending time with his wife and 2 sons, hiking, and reading.